HosseinKarami/products-showcase/README.md

-# Products Showcase – Shopify Integration for WordPress
+# Products Showcase – Shopify Integration

 A powerful WordPress plugin that displays Shopify products and collections in beautiful, responsive carousels using **native Gutenberg blocks**.